Koopman-Laboratory/KoopmanLab/README.md

 ```
 We recommend that you process your data by pytorch method `torch.utils.data.DataLoader`.
 In KNO model, the shape of 2D input data is `[batchsize, x, y, t_len]` and the shape of output data and label is `[batchsize, x, y, T]`, where t_len is defined in `kp.model.koopman` and T is defined in train module.
 In Koopman-ViT model, the shape of 2D input data is `[batchsize, in_chans, x, y]` and the shape of output data and label is `[batchsize, out_chans, x, y]`.

 The KoopmanLab provides two training and two testing methods of the compact KNO sub-family.
-If your scenario is single step prediction, you can consider to use `train_single` method or use `train` setting `T_out = 1`.
+If your scenario is single step prediction, you can consider to use `train_single` method or use `train` with `T_out = 1`.
 Our package provides a method to save and visualize your prediction results in `test`.
 ``` python
 MLP_KNO_2D.train_single(epochs=ep, trainloader = train_loader, evalloader = eval_loader)
 MLP_KNO_2D.train(epochs=ep, trainloader = train_loader, evalloader = eval_loader, T_out = T)